-About reference phase
+■ About reference phase

-The reference phase is an internal timing signal that becomes the base for generating the waveforms that are output to the waveform output.
+The reference phase is an internal signal that becomes the base for generating the waveforms that are output to the waveform output.

-There is also a reference phase for sub-waveforms and internal modulation signals that is independent of the waveform output.

-With the WF1982, the reference phase of each channel is independent.
+There are independent reference phases also for the sub waveform and internal modulation signal.
+With the WF1984, the reference phase of each channel is independent.

 Each of the reference phases can be first zeroed by the phase synchronization operation.
-IF P.8-6 degree of the reference phase.
-If the phase setting is changed, the phase between the reference phase synchronization signal and waveform output can be changed.
-IP P.4-34
+Fr.
+8-6